shaniKupiec/Zone-Todo/README.md

 - AWS Services: AppSync, Cognito, Amplify, DynamoDB

 ## Features
-- login, register and logout
+- Login, register and logout
-- create, update and delete a task
+- Task CRUD
-- check weather by city name
+- When where is a city name in a Todo- it displays the weather in that city

 ## Installation